-Severe acne probably wasn’t the type of “glow” you were hoping for during your pregnancy.
+Severe acne during pregnancy probably wasn’t the type of “glow” you were hoping for.
 Unfortunately, for many expecting mothers, acne is often worse early in pregnancy, clearing up the closer you get to your due date.
 Although many treatment options for acne are off limits while you’re pregnant, there are still ways you can get clearer skin.

 There’s nothing that differentiates the pimples you get during pregnancy from any others, says Lawrence E. Gibson, Mayo Clinic dermatologist.
 The main cause is an influx of hormones, which makes your skin produce excessive amounts of oil.
 When combined with dead skin cells, this forms a plug in your pores.
 Add bacteria that normally reside on your face into the equation, and inflammation — pimples — are the end result.
 Severe acne can leave behind a bad reminder of its presence: scars.

 To get acne under control, the same rules apply when you’re pregnant as they did when you were a teenager.
 Wash your face twice a day with a mild cleanser, using only your fingertips to wash — avoid scrubbing your face with a washcloth or harsh cleansing pad.
 If your hair gets oily, shampoo it daily to prevent breakouts along your hairline.
 Pull your hair back, rather than letting it cover your face.
 Use oil-free makeup.
 And don’t pop or squeeze pimples or lay a finger on your face except when washing or applying topical acne treatments.
 Popping acne lesions can worsen the infection and cause permanent scars.

 Safe to Use